Choosing the best survival radio: Top 10 for savvy survivors

 If you ever find yourself stuck in an emergency situation, the ROCAM will ensure you have the power you need, and the information you want to figure out your next steps.

-Aside from all the emergency radio basics, the ROCAM also comes with a handy reading lamp, easy tuning, and a built-in compass.
+Aside from all the best emergency radio basics, the ROCAM also comes with a handy reading lamp, easy tuning, and a built-in compass.

-For an impressive price of around $50, features include:
+For an impressive price of around $36, features include:

 - Built-in compass